 Expansion of a CMS nearly always comes down to installing and configuring additional pieces of functionality, called plugins.
 Unlike commercial platforms, If you decide on a custom CMS, you are not limited to the choice of plugins available on the market.
 Anything you require can be added and tailored to your exact specification.
-Be this with internally or to provide a convenient connection to a 3rd party software system.

-So why doesn’t everyone go for a bespoke solution.
+So why doesn’t everyone go for a bespoke solution?
 The answer is usually down to time (and hence cost), but also the skill-set of the design agency - who often focus more on the way a site looks and less on how it operates.
 So although it may take more time and require more experience, you will receive functionality that is tailored to your specific demands.

 As the popularity of commercial CMS’s, like WordPress grows, they increasingly become the target of cyber criminals and malware authors.
 Ask more people who use WordPress if they’ve ever been attacked and it’s almost a dead certainty that they will say yes.
 Even if the attacks are not obvious, the log files will show thousands of failed login attempts to the administration system.
-In addition, WordPress plugins provide additional ways of hackers to gain access to your website, so became a direct target in their own right.
+In addition, WordPress plugins provide additional ways for hackers to gain access to your website, so became a direct target in their own right.

 To combat these attacks, WordPress and plugin developers are constantly producing new versions of their programming.
 Which requires website managers to update the software they run, to help reduce the risk their website poses to their business.